metacpan/metacpan-cpan-extracted/distros/A/App-wsgetmail/README.md

 # NAME

-wsgetmail - get mail from cloud webservices
+App::wsgetmail - Fetch mail from the cloud using webservices

 # SYNOPSIS